CleanroomMC/Website/docs/wiki/end-user-guide/installation/install-client.md

 7. Click **Relaunch**.

 ## Notes
+- When using a new java binary, laptop users may be met with underwhelming performance due to windows not assigning the dedicated GPU to the java binary.
+Make sure the java binary (javaw.exe) is set to high performance mode.
 - Cleanroom Relauncher’s configuration file can be found at `config/relauncher.cfg`. <br> Deleting this file will prompt the setup GUI on the next launch.<br>
   ::: info Note {id="note"}
   Cleanroom Relauncher will check for cleanroom updates.
 Therefore, the UI will launch when an update rolls out.